Chelsea L. Cervantes de Blois, PhD

 Chelsea Lissette has a PhD from the University of Minnesota, Twin-Cities' Department of Geography, Environment and Society (GES) with specializations in Geographic Information Sciences (GIS), Cartography, Remote Sensing, and Population/Demography studies (2021).
 She has also completed her minor in Demography expertise from the Graduate Trainee Program in Spring 2020 at the Minnesota Population Center (MPC).

-Currently, Chelsea is a Title VIII recipient in St. Petersburg, Russia (Summer 2017), and a Boren Fellow in Azerbaijan (2017-2018).
-Prior to Chelsea's work at the University of Minnesota, she was working in Azerbaijan (2014-2015) as a Fulbright recipient, followed by her independent work as an Agricultural Consultant in Serbia and Kyrgyzstan.
-She has also worked on climate change projects with the US Department of State and CGIAR.
+Additionally, Chelsea Lissette has independently funded her fieldwork and dissertation research via several fellowships, grants, and scholarships (see "Awards, Honors & Funding" tab).
+Prior to her work at the University of Minnesota, she was in Azerbaijan (2014-2015) as a Fulbright Fellow, followed by her independent work as an Agricultural Consultant in Serbia and Kyrgyzstan.

 The utilization of spatial analysis and data visualization is at the core of Chelsea Lissette's methodology which has been recognized and honored by the academic, federal, and private sectors.